Updated: May 22, 2018

-As you might expect, incidence of heart disease is lower as well for cyclists when compared to non-cyclists.
+As you might expect, the incidence of heart disease is lower as well for cyclists when compared to non-cyclists.
 One study shows an 18% reduction in heart disease.
 Cyclists were also found to have 15% higher levels of HDL Cholesterol, the “good” cholesterol.

 All these factors, combined with a health-conscious lifestyle, lead to longer lives for cyclists.
 Male cyclists live up to 5.3 years longer than non-cyclists, while female cyclists live up to 3.9 years longer than non-cyclists.